allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 The state of each instance consists of two counters (`g` / `i`).
 The first one (`g` for "global") describes how many requests have been globally made and are persisted in the database.
 The second one tracks how many requests have come to that instance since the last flush (`i` for "in-flight").
-The total number of requests from its perspective is the sum of `g` and `i` and it is the counter that is going to be persisted.
+The total number of requests from its perspective is the sum of `g` and `i` and it is the value that is going to be persisted.

 Below is the description of what happens in this scenario, step by step:
 1. There is an initial state with no requests made to either instance.
-2. One request is made to instance A and its `i` counter is increased to 1.
+2. One request is made to instance A and its i<sub>A</sub> counter is increased to 1.
 3. Next, instance A pushes its total counter to the database, setting its `g` counter to 1 and its `i` counter to 0.
 4. Instance B periodically pulls the `g` counter from the database.
-Now, the new counter is pulled and the instance’s current state is `g` = 1, `i` = 0.
+Now, the new counter is pulled and the instance’s current state is `g` = 1, i<sub>B</sub> = 0.
 5. Next, instance A receives one request, and at the same time, instance B receives three requests.
 At this time instance A knows of 2 requests, 1 of which came since the last flush.
 Instance B knows of 4 requests, 3 of them came since the last flush.
 6. Instance B pushes its total counter (3+1=4) to Mongo.
 As a consequence, its state is set to (4 / 0).
 Instance A has not yet flushed its counter to persistent